giuliachiola/super-blog-content/til/template-engine/nunjucks-class-check.md

 ---
 title: Add class in Nunjuks based on if statement
 abstract: There are (at least!) two syntax in Nunjuks to add a class to a DOM node
-quote: "If people are doubting how far you can go, go so far that you can’t hear them anymore."
+quote: If people are doubting how far you can go, go so far that you can’t hear them anymore.
 quoteAuthor: Michele Ruiz

 articleDate: 2020-07-20